 Accessibility statements for third-party applications

-Accessibility statement for Map That
+Accessibility statement for the libraries catalogue

 This accessibility statement outlines how accessible this application is and what measures being taken to improve its accessibility status.
 For information about the core content managed by us, please see the liverpool.gov.uk accessibility statement.

 We know that some parts of this application are not fully accessible, these include: